mapsplugin/cordova-plugin-googlemaps-doc/articles/before_post_your_issue/README.md

 ## 6. Provide your code

-In order to reproduce your issue, we ask you to please share your project files.
+In order to reproduce your issue, we ask that you share your project files.

-Sharing your project files will help me solve your problem a lot sooner.
+Sharing your project files will help me solve your problem a LOT sooner.

 Please share your project files on a git repository service like [Github](https://github.com) or [BitBucket](https://bitbucket.org).